 Every person is unique, and so are their struggles.
 There is no "one size fits all" solution to anyone's problem.
-I take the time to get to know each of my clients and thoroughly explore the problems they are currently facing.
-I use an eclectic treatment approach when helping clients figure out what will work for them.
-Types of therapy I use to inform my practice include:
+We take the time to get to know each of our clients and thoroughly explore the problems they are currently facing.
+We use an eclectic treatment approach when helping clients figure out what will work for them.
+Types of therapy we use to inform our practice include:

 Cognitive Behavioural Therapy (CBT)

 Holistic Expressive Therapy (HET)

 Solution-Focused Brief Therapy (SFBT)

 We all face struggles & hardships in our lives.
 Usually we are able to resolve these issues and move forward on our own.
 However, at times these struggles may overwhelm us, leaving us feeling "stuck" and lacking the tools and strategies to effectively cope.
 These are the times when counselling can be most beneficial.

 The idea of therapy can feel daunting to some, and although personal growth is a lifelong process therapy doesn't have to be.
 As many as 80% of individuals begin to see improvement in as little as one session!
 While others choose to continue on for a little longer.

 We work one-on-one with adults struggling with a variety of issues including anxiety, depression, grief & loss, stress management, life transitions, interpersonal relationships, career counselling, trauma/traumatic incidents, addictions, and more.